Creature Venture

-Creature Venture is a 1980 video game published by Highlands Computer Services.
+Creature Venture is a video game for the Apple II published by Highlands Computer Services in 1980.

 Gameplay

-Creature Venture is a game in which the player must find the treasure of the haunted Stashbuck mansion.
-Creature Venture was one of the first games to use animation in adventuring.
+Creature Venture is a game in which the player must discover the buried treasure of the haunted Stashbuck mansion.
+Creature Venture was among the first games that utilized animation as part of adventuring.

 Reception

 William Zurfluh reviewed the game for Computer Gaming World, and stated that "It will provide many hours of challenging entertainment for even the seasoned expert.
 In conclusion I would recommend Creature Venture for either the novice or expert.
 I do not think you will be disappointed."